nguyenmanhthao996tn/nguyenmanhthao996tn/README.md

 - 🔭 I’m currently working on **Integrated Antenna for CubeSat**

-- 📄 I have experience in designing devices & operating LoRa/LoRaWAN network since 2016 for both Terrestrial and Satellite.
-Checkout some terminal/end-node designes that I have been contributed to:
+- 📄 I have experience in designing devices and operating LoRa/LoRaWAN networks since 2016 for both terrestrial and satellite applications.
+Check out some terminal/end-node designs that I have contributed to:
   - [LEAT EchoStar Terminal](https://github.com/nguyenmanhthao996tn/LEAT-EchoStar-Terminal-BSP)
   - [Lacuna LS200]()
   - [Lacuna LS300]()